-Figure 5-11: Geographic Region Example with overlapping Regions
+Figure 16 - Geographic Region Example with overlapping Regions

-Tip: Configuring the bounding boxes for each region requires knowledge about the latitude and longitude coordinates for the upper and lower points which make up each region, since the oMG's LCI does not provide a mapping interface to visually define zones.
+Tip: configuring the bounding boxes for each region requires knowledge about the latitude and longitude coordinates for the upper and lower points which make up each region, since the oMG's LCI does not provide a mapping interface to visually define zones.
 Therefore, configuring this policy will require you to determine the coordinates to be entered in the policy.

-See Geographic Region Policy on page 63 for a summary of this policy's settings.
+See Appendix A.1.2 - Geographic Region Policy for a summary of this policy's settings.